 At Bega Valley Shire Council we know some parts of the Local Government Area (LGA) are more prone to flooding than others and we’re committed to finding solutions to reduce the social and economic damages of flooding.
-With the assistance of the State and Commonwealth Government we are currently preparing a flood study for Eden, Twofold Bay and parts of the Towamba River.
+With the financial and technical assistance of the State and Commonwealth Government.
+Council prepared a flood study for Eden, Twofold Bay and parts of the Towamba River.

-The flood study will involve developing flood models to represent the flooding resulting from catchment rainfall and ocean storms.
-The key areas included in the study are:
+The flood study developed flood models to represent flooding resulting from catchment rainfall and ocean storms.
+The key areas included in the study were:

-The computer based flood models will be built using digital terrain data to represent the landform of the catchment and creeks as well as bathymetry representing the bed conditions of Twofold Bay and Lake Curalo.
-Rainfall and ocean conditions from past flood events will be used to recreate these events and calibrate the results against historical flood levels observed by the community across the study area.
+The computer based flood models were built using digital terrain data to represent the landform of the catchment and creeks as well as bathymetry representing the bed conditions of Twofold Bay and Lake Curalo.
+Rainfall and ocean conditions from past flood events were used to recreate these events and calibrate the results against historical flood levels observed by the community across the study area.

 Flooding within the study area can occur for different reasons.